jeflowers/cheat-sheets/git_and_github/basics/committing.md

 ---

-A **Git commit** is essentially a way to tell Git, "This is an important point in my project that I want to remember."
+A **Git commit** serves as a declaration to Git, marking a significant moment in my project that I wish to preserve in memory.